Susan Benesch, Project Director

 Tonei Glavinic joined the Dangerous Speech Project in December 2011.
 Born and raised in Anchorage, Alaska, they have been working on social justice and human rights issues in the United States since 2006, with a particular focus on LGBTQ communities and education equity.
 They currently reside in Mexico City.

-In addition to working with the Dangerous Speech Project, Tonei provides program management, teaching, and consulting services to a variety of organizations including the Civic Education Project at Northwestern University’s Center for Talent Development and Tradeshift.
+In addition to working with the Dangerous Speech Project, Tonei provides program management, teaching, and consulting services to a variety of organizations including the Civic Education Project at Northwestern University’s Center for Talent Development.
 They also write for Travel with Grant on the Boarding Area travel blogging network, and serve on the Board of Directors for Trans Lifeline and the GLSEN National Advisory Council.

 Tonei holds a BA in Political Science and Women’s, Gender, and Sexuality Studies from American University and an MA in Social Justice and Community Development from Loyola University Chicago.
 Their personal website is toneiglavinic.com